Lalita Babar

-Lalita Babar (born 2 June 1989) is an Indian long-distance runner.
+Lalita Babar (born 2 June 1989) is a former Indian long-distance runner.
 She was born in a small village in the Satara district, Maharashtra.
-She predominantly competes in the 3000 metres steeplechase and is the current Indian national record holder and the reigning Asian Champion in the same event.
+She predominantly competed in the 3000 metres steeplechase event.
 Babar was named as the Sports Person of the Year in the India Sports Awards 2015 organised by Federation of Indian Chambers of Commerce and Industry (FICCI) and the Ministry of Youth Affairs and Sports of India.

 Early life and junior career

 Babar was born on 2 June 1989 in Mohi, a village in Satara district, in the Indian State of Maharashtra into a family of farmers.
 She was born in an area which was regularly affected by droughts, which adversely affects the agriculture in the area.

 Babar started her career in athletics as a long-distance runner at a young age.
 She won her first Gold medal in the U-20 National Championships at Pune in 2005.